Policies and Procedures

 If the instructor and student cannot resolve the issue, the student and instructor should contact the director of the School of Communication.
 The director may meet separately or jointly with the student and instructor to pursue a resolution of the issue and explain the grade appeal process.

 After communicating with the director if the student still wishes to appeal the grade, the student must detail the reasons for the appeal in writing, thus officially initiating the appeal.
-The written appeal, along with any relevant documentation (e.g., graded assignments or speeches, tests, testimonials from other students), will be given to the School’s Advisery Committee.
-The Advisery Committee may also solicit a written response and any other pertinent information or documentation from the instructor of the course and then hold a face-to-face meeting with the student.
-Based on such information, the Advisery Committee may recommend that the appeal continue or cease.
-If there is an error in calculation of the grade based on documented course grading policies, the director may change the grade.
-If the director determines from the documented course policies that the grade appeal infringes on the instructor’s academic freedom, then the director may recommend to the student that the appeal not go forward.
+The written appeal, along with any relevant documentation (e.g., graded assignments or speeches, tests, testimonials from other students), will be given to the School’s Advisory Committee.
+The Advisory Committee may also solicit a written response and any other pertinent information or documentation from the instructor of the course and then hold a face-to-face meeting with the student.
+Based on such information, the Advisory Committee may recommend that the appeal continue or cease.
+If there is an error in

 The Grade Appeals Committee will establish procedures to examine the appeal, gather whatever information is deemed necessary to determine the facts and investigate the appeal by means of oral hearings.
 After deliberation, the committee will vote to grant a grade change (and thus grant the appeal) or reject the appeal.
 If the appeal is granted, then the committee will also determine the grade to be given.
 To change a grade requires an agreement of the majority (three of the five votes must be in favor of the change).